 Transit fans at a Mariners game hold up signs that spell out "RIDE TRANSIT!"In the Spring of 2023, we posted about our top priorities for the upcoming year.
 As many people know, there are endless opportunities and challenges in the transportation world, and we believe that we can have the greatest impact by ensuring we remain focused and coordinated on a select number of policy priorities.

 Now, it’s that time of year again, and we’re pleased to share our focus areas for the next twelve months.
 Our priorities were largely derived from our recent strategic plan or were carried over from existing work underway, and then refined by our staff and board.
-Our strategic plan’s goals were developed with the input of hundreds of individuals and dozens of transportation leaders and community partners
+Our strategic plan’s goals were developed with the input of hundreds of individuals and dozens of transportation leaders and community partners.

 Through the end of the legislative session next year, we will stay focused on the following programmatic areas: